Country House Opera and Gardens

 By day you will explore the grand country homes, glorious gardens, historic towns and attractions of these two much-coveted counties of England.
 Then, glam it up (black tie de rigeur) for elegant opera evenings and exclusive dinners.

 Arrive in London and check-in to your hotel.
-This evening, join Nicholas Selman and fellow travellers for a welcome briefing and dinner.
+This evening, join Nicholas Selman and fellow travellers for an early

 Following a morning talk on the BBC Proms and Opera Holland Park performances, begin your London stay with a visit to Kenwood House, which has recently reopened after complete refurbishment.
 Set on the edge of Hampstead Heath and surrounded by tranquil landscaped gardens, Kenwood House is a fine example of a neo-classical villa set in acres of lush parklands with glorious views over the city of London.
 This elegant Robert Adam designed villa houses some of the finest artworks by Rembrandt, Vermeer, Turner and Gainsborough.
 Mid-afternoon return to your hotel.